 So, you might THINK that your doctor 'investigated your magnesium status'.
 You may even have a normal magnesium laboratory report sitting in front of you.
 But when you begin Understanding Blood Test Results, you'll see that Magnesium Levels have nothing to do with whether you need magnesium or not.
 Magnesium lives in your CELLS and not in your BLOOD.
 So checking magnesium blood levels is meaningless!!

-And in the meantime, since your doctor isn't aware of the uselessness of magnesium levels and he's not even SUSPECTING LTS because it's not likely that he even knows what that is, YOU could be suffering with Fibromyalgia.
+And in the meantime, since your doctor isn't aware of the uselessness of magnesium levels and he's not even SUSPECTING LTS because it's not likely that he even knows what that is, YOU could be suffering from it while thinking you have 'Fibromyalgia'.
 So, if this is really true, then magnesium would help a lot of people with Fibromyalgia, right?
-So, what do the studies say about Fibromyalgia and Magnesium?

-While these theoretical discussions are interesting, you probably want to know if taking magnesium can help YOU.
-Well, there HAS been research done on this and it shows that magnesium can ABSOLUTELY make a big difference in your experience of pain, fatigue, sleep problems and other Symptoms of Magnesium Deficiency.
+The answer is a resounding yes.
+While these theoretical discussions of fibromyalgia and magnesium are interesting, you probably want to know if taking magnesium can help YOU.
+Well, there HAS been research done on this and it shows that magnesium can absolutely make a big difference in your experience of pain, fatigue, sleep problems, and other Symptoms of Magnesium Deficiency.

 There have been several studies done using either a combination of magnesium alone or in a combination with malic acid in a formulation called magnesium malate.
 Every study that has used magnesium has shown across the board improvements in the pain and fatigue associated with Fibromyalgia.
 Because these are studies these patients that improved had to use a 'standardized' dosage that may not have been the 'optimal' dosage for them.
 Most used a dosage of between 300 to 600 milligrams per day.